 • Experiment with application techniques

-• Explore basic colour theory and paint types
+• Explore basic colour theory and how it connects to shape, form and mood

 Extra costs on the course for example text book, materials or equipment: